TangoGroup/churchmetrics-api/sections/organizations.md

-# THIS API IS DEPRECATED.
-PLEASE USE 'Organizations' INSTEAD.

-## Churches
+# Organizations

-Basic information about your church
+Basic information about your organization

-## Available API's
+# Available API's

-## Get church
+## Get organization

-* `GET /churches/me.json` will return your church
+* `GET /organizations/me.json` will return your organization

 ```json
 {